Joao-M-Almeida/Joao-M-Almeida.github.io/about.md

 I'm working at the Advanced Information Systems Group inside CERN, developing solutions for document and business processes management.

 My main focus has been the development of a common new search and access control system for two large applications with millions of documents.
-I've been working with Java, Drools, Solr and Alfresco.
+I've been working with Java, Drools, Solr/ElasticSearch and Alfresco.

 I also participated on the [CERN Spring Campus 2017](http://www.gla.ac.uk/schools/computing/60thanniversary/cernspringcampus/) in Glasgow where I gave two talks, one on Machine Learning and the other on Recommender Systems.